spark423/pldi2025-artifact/README.md

 4\.
 EVALUATION GUIDE FOR THE ARTIFACT \
 (1) Check the correctness of OurLibm \
 (2) Check the correctness of mainstream math libraries \
-(3) Check the correctness of RLIBM with and without round-to-nearest-ties-to-even \
+(3) Check the correctness of RLIBM with and without RNE (round-to-nearest-ties-to-even) \
 (4) Check the performance of OurLibm against RLIBM

 ---